-The United Nations International Day of Peace (Peace Day) is a worldwide day observed on September 21 in diverse and meaningful ways by NGOs, communities, governments and individuals.
-Peace Day has grown to involve hundreds of millions of people across the globe, and far more than any other UN day has been embraced and cultivated by “civil society” – that is, people worldwide.
+The United Nations International Day of Peace (Peace Day) is a worldwide day observed on September 21 in diverse and meaningful ways by NGOs, communities, individuals and even governments.
+Peace Day has grown to involve hundreds of millions of people across the globe, and far more than any other UN day has been embraced and cultivated by “civil society” – that is, people – worldwide.

 Peace Day provides a globally-shared date for all humanity to take part in activities that contribute to the creation of a more peaceful, compassionate, knowledgeable and unified world.
 To learn what happened across the Philly region for 2015, CLICK HERE.

 Peace Day activities are wide ranging and involve: education, humanitarian aid and service, the arts, projects for the environment, spiritual and interfaith gatherings, non-violence forums, intercultural dialogues, walks and vigils, sport for peace events and a wide array of community-building activities and celebrations.
 Peace Day can be observed individually or as part of a group or organization.

 Each year, the United Nations chooses a global theme.
 For 2016, the global Peace Day theme is: “SUSTAINABLE DEVELOPMENT GOALS – BUILDING BLOCKS FOR PEACE.”
 For more information about the SDGs, CLICK HERE.